-Jenny is native to central rural Minnesota and grew up in a home full of bluegrass, gospel, and Irish music, which is where she draws much of her inspiration as a composer from.
-She first moved to the Twin Cities area to study percussion performance at the University of Minnesota with Fernando Meza, Steve Yeager, and Phil Hey.
-While studying classical percussion, Jenny discovered her aptitude for performing and composing for marimba.
-Since completing her formal education, Jenny has been and active marimbist and percussionist in the Twin Cities.
+Jenny is native to central, rural Minnesota and grew up in home full of bluegrass, jazz, gospel, and Irish folk music.
+Today, as a composer, she draws much of her inspiration from these genres.
+She first moved to Minneapolis to study Percussion Performance at the University of Minnesota with Fernando Meza, Steve Yeager, and Phil Hey.
+While studying percussion, she discovered her aptitude for performing and composing as a marimbist.
+Since completing her formal education, she has been performing almost exclusively as a marimbist.
+She became an educational endorser of Marimba One instruments in 2017 and later became a Premiere Artist in 2021.